 Name of Resource:

 Consult the Nationwide Section 4(f) Evaluation as it relates to the following items.
 Complete all items.
-Any response in a requires additional information prior to approval.
+Any response in a shaded box requires additional information prior to approval.
 This determination will be attached to the applicable environmental document.